Skip to content

 5. Install bridge-utils package:

-# yum install bridge-utils
+# yum install -y bridge-utils

 6. Create a copy of the network interface to make changes revertible: